johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-03-20-how-i-fixed-my-seo/index.md

 Growtika resubmitted the page we added FAQs to Google for indexing and two things happened.
 Firstly, the page was indexed:

 ![screenshot showing the page featuring in search results](screenshot-faqs-structured-data-indexed.png)
 ![screenshot showing the page featuring in search results and showing FAQs as well](screenshot-faqs-structured-data.png)

+## Site wide structured data

+[This PR](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/676) uses the `headTags` API in docusaurus to add site wide JSON-LD structured data containing the following schema types:
+- Website
+- Organisation / Brand
+- Person

+We no longer need to swizzle the `BlogListPage` anymore as a result.

+In this change we are *heavily* borrowing from https://yoast.com/features/structured-data/